 For example, in a household containing a lone parent with a non-dependent child, the one with the higher income will become the reference person.
 However, if both individuals have the same income, the elder will become the reference person.

-rental stress: The situation of a household whose housing costs (excluding CRA) are more than 30% of the gross household income.
+rental stress: The situation of a household whose housing costs (excluding Commonwealth Rent Assistance) are more than 30% of the gross household income.

 social housing: Rental housing that is funded or partly funded by government, and that is owned or managed by the government or a community organisation and let to eligible persons.
-This includes public rental housing, state owned and managed Indigenous housing, mainstream and Indigenous community housing and housing provided under the Crisis Accommodation Program.
+This includes public housing, state owned and managed Indigenous housing, community housing and Indigenous community housing and housing provided under the Crisis Accommodation Program..

 social and economic participation: Social and economic participation refers to a range of ways in which people contribute to and have the resources, opportunities and capability to learn, work, engage with and have a voice in the community.
 This can also be referred to as social inclusion.
 Social participation can include social engagement, volunteering, working with community organisations and accessing services.
 Economic participation can include paid employment, training and education or self-employment.

-special needs: A descriptor for those households that have a member with disability, a main tenant aged under 25 or 75 and over, or households defined as Indigenous households.
-Indigenous households in SOMIH are not considered special needs households, as SOMIH is an Indigenous-targeted program.
+special needs: A descriptor for those households that have a member with disability, a main tenant aged under 25 or 75 and over (50 and over for SOMIH), or households defined as Indigenous households.
+(Indigenous households in SOMIH are not considered special needs households, as SOMIH is an Indigenous-targeted program.)

 specialist homelessness service(s): Specialist homelessness service(s) is assistance provided by a specialist homelessness agency to a client aimed at responding to or preventing homelessness.
-The specialist homelessness services in scope for this collection include accommodation provision, assistance to sustain housing, domestic/family violence services, mental health services, family/relationship assistance, disability services, drug/alcohol counselling, legal/financial services, immigration/cultural services, other specialist services and general assistance and support.
+Services provided may include accommodation provision, assistance to sustain housing, domestic/family violence services, mental health services, family/relationship assistance, disability services, drug/alcohol counselling, legal/financial services, immigration/cultural services, other specialist services and general assistance and support.

-state owned and managed Indigenous housing (SOMIH): Social housing administered by state and territory governments but is targeted specifically at low- to moderate-income households that have at least one member who identifies as being of Aboriginal and/or Torres Strait Islander origin.
-Currently SOMIH operates in New South Wales, Queensland, South Australia and Tasmania.
+state owned and managed Indigenous housing (SOMIH): Social housing administered by state and territory governments targeted specifically at low- to moderate-income households that have at least one member who identifies as being of Aboriginal and/or Torres Strait Islander origin.

 tenancy (rental) unit: For the purposes of the public housing, SOMIH and community housing data collections, the unit of accommodation for which a rental agreement can be made.
 In the majority of cases, there will be only one tenancy (rental) unit within dwelling; in a small number of cases (for example, boarding houses, special group homes, semi-institutional dwellings), there may be more than one tenancy (rental) unit.